TAMUparametric/energiapy/docs/multi_loc_example.rst

 - R - set of all resources r
 - P - set of all processes p
-- T - set of temporal periods p
+- T - set of temporal periods t
 - B - set of transport modes b
 - L - set of locations l